esmero/archipelago-documentation/docs/datacite_integration.md

 Archipelago's 1.6.0+ release (December 2025) features DataCite Integration, including UI interfaces, DataCite Schema V4 compliance, stable reporting, and test and production environment.
 Archipelago's DataCite functionality is integrated into the Fragaria Module and RAW JSON workflows.

-This documentation page is a work-in-progress and will be updated in the upcoming weeks to provide more detailed information related to this functionality area in the upcoming weeks.

 ??? note "DataCite Fabrica Account Required"

     To use Archipelago's DataCity Integration, your institution will need to have established DataCite Fabrica account credentials.
 Archipelago will not provide test account credentials for you to use.